reflex-dev/reflex/README.md

 You can create a multi-page app by adding more routes.

 ## Status
-As of December 2022, Pynecone has just released publicly and is in the **Alpha Stage**.
+As of December 2022, Pynecone has just been released publicly and is in the **Alpha Stage**.

- - :large_orange_diamond: **Public Alpha**: Anyone can install and use Pynecone the may be issues but we are working to activly resolve them.
+ - :large_orange_diamond: **Public Alpha**: Anyone can install and use Pynecone.
+There may be issues, but we are working to resolve them activly.
  - **Public Beta**: Stable enough for non-enterprise use-cases.
- - **Public Hosting Beta**: Optionaly Deploy and Host your own apps on Pynecone!
+ - **Public Hosting Beta**: **Optionally** Deploy and Host your own apps on Pynecone!
  - **Public**: Pynecone is production ready.

  Pynecone has new releases and features coming every week!
 Make sure to: :star: star and :eyes: watch this repository to stay up to date.